-In this edition, we explore the Napa Valley Wine Region in the North part of California.
-It is one of the most famous wine regions in the United States and is home to many top producers, with prices to match.
+The Napa Valley is one of the most prestigious wine regions in the United States, and is at the top of most wine lover’s must-visit list.
+It is home to many top-quality producers, with outstanding wines that will rock your world, and with prices to match.

 Where to Stay, Taste and Eat

 As Napa is a luxury area, there are also a good number of luxury accommodations where you’ll be pampered and treated like royalty.
 The first thing you have to consider is where in the Napa Valley you’d like to be located.
 The valley runs almost 30 miles from Calistoga down to the town of Napa.

 If you know of a couple of wineries you’d like to visit, you could base your stay off that.
 Getting between wineries can be trying with traffic and distance taken into account, so you’ll want to make a good plan in advance.
 Since this area is so large, I’m going to arrange the information based on area.

 Here are the main areas where you can stay in the Napa Valley, from north to south: